CBS News and Stations: Merger with, split from, and reunion with Viacom (2000–present)

-CBS and Viacom then merged for the second time, forming ViacomCBS (now Paramount Global), on December 4, 2019.
+CBS and Viacom then merged for the second time, forming ViacomCBS (now Paramount Skydance Corporation), on December 4, 2019.

-In January 2021, it was reported that Dunn and Friend have been placed on administrative leave, following allegations of racist and sexist conduct.
+In January 2021, it was reported that Dunn and Friend had been placed on administrative leave, following allegations of racist and sexist conduct.

-On April 15, 2021, CBS Television Stations and CBS News announced that their respective divisions would merge into one entity.
+On April 15, 2021, CBS Television Stations and CBS News announced that their respective divisions would merge into a single entity.
 It was also announced that Neeraj Khemlani (former Executive Vice President of Hearst Newspapers) and Wendy McMahon (former President of the ABC Owned Television Stations Group) were named presidents and co-heads.
 This transition was completed on May 3.

-On July 16, 2021, Adrienne Roark was named President of the CBS Television Stations Division, taking over the division on August 2.
+On July 16, 2021, CBS named Adrienne Roark as a president for the CBS Stations, effective August 2; she primarily oversees the group's stations in the eastern United States.
+Two additional presidents were announced on August 13, 2021: Jennifer Mitchell, who would oversee CBS's stations in the western half of the country starting on September 7, and Tom Canedo, who immediately began overseeing the eight CBS-owned CW affiliates.

-Of the hiring, CBS says Roark will have day-to-day responsibility for working directly with the local general managers and their teams at the ViacomCBS-owned CBS Television Network stations in major markets across the country, primarily in the eastern half of the country.
-CBS plans to name additional Stations Presidents at a later date.
+In the fall of 2022, WSBK-TV and WBFS-TV returned to independence, ending the only affiliations of MyNetworkTV carried by any Paramount station.

-Roark will rejoin CBS after spending the past seven years in Portland, first as General Manager of CBS affiliate KOIN-TV, beginning in 2014, then as General Manager of Fox affiliate KPTV-TV and MyNetwork station KPDX-TV since 2016.
+On May 5, 2023, CBS announced that its eight CW affiliates would drop the network and become independent in September, with the intention of expanding local programming, including live sports, as well as programming from other Paramount properties.
+Paramount and Warner Bros.
+Discovery (the latter being Time Warner's successor) sold a majority stake in The CW to Nexstar Media Group on October 3, 2022; as part of the deal, CBS was given the right to end its CW affiliations.
+However, WKBD-TV in Detroit would subsequently sign a deal to re-affiliate with The CW on September 1, 2024, alongside first-time affiliate WBFS-TV in Miami; both stations are in markets where the previous CW affiliate had been owned by the E. W. Scripps Company, which announced plans to drop The CW from its stations in that timeframe.

-In the fall of 2022, WSBK-TV and WBFS-TV returned to independence, ending the only affiliations of MyNetworkTV carried by any Paramount Global station.
+In May 2025, McMahon resigned as president of CBS News and Stations.